bibascoumass/voyager-rag/README.md

 Basic implementation under: `voyager-rag/Voyager/knowledge_base/kb_data_pipeline.py`

-# TODO
-* Replicate Voyager GPT-4 baseline.
-(Do we even get similar results?)
-    * Stub out outline/pseudocode of experiments and how we measure the results.
-* Build the minecraft knowledgebase using the KB pipeline
-    * Ensure the pipeline can process multiple pages
-    * Ensure the metadata for each chunk is properly set
-    * Test getting relevant chunks for:
-        * how to craft an item
-        * how to defeat the ender dragon (basically following one of the tutorials)
-        * (TBD)
-* Update the automatic curriculum to use our knowledge base when looking up task context
-    * Understand why the context starts out as some other value and only gets updated to our RAG system's reply after sometime.
-Not clear if this is an issue or just the agent's standard behavior.

 # Results
 Voyager sample results are checked-in at: `voyager-rag/Voyager/results/`
 * `default_voyager_5_iter.out` shows the output for default lifelong learning with a iteration limit of 5.
 (No RAG changes at all)